ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 The first part simulates survival and generation rates for year 1 and year 2.
 The second part combines these separate simulations into a final simulation at the district or school level.
 Adding more simulation and projection steps allows us to extend the code to simulate over two years of projections if needed.

+**Note on reproducibility**: the simulation uses a pseudorandom seed (for example, `setseed(20260209)`) to make draws reproducible.
+Different seeds will produce different simulated draws; when auditing sensitivity, run the full simulation across several seeds or report results aggregated across multiple seeds to ensure results are not driven by a single random draw.

 ```sql {title="Running Monte Carlo Simulations"}
 create or replace temp table monte_carlo as